 Dyslexia and the Entrepreneur

-Some time ago I did some research on the role Dyslexia plays in entrepreneurship.
-I came across some research performed by Sally Shaywitz of the Yale Center for Dyslexia & Creativity that indicates that dyslexia is a key attribute of successful entrepreneurs.
-Richard Branson, William Hewlett, Henry Ford, Ted Turner, and Charles Schwab are all dyslexics, just to mention a few.
-In fact, in addition to entrepreneurs, some of the most successful and wealthy inventors, politicians, artists and athletes are also dyslexic.
+Some time ago, I did some research on the role dyslexia plays in entrepreneurship.
+I came across findings by Sally Shaywitz of the Yale Center for Dyslexia & Creativity that indicate dyslexia is a key attribute of many successful entrepreneurs.
+Notable figures such as Richard Branson, William Hewlett, Henry Ford, Ted Turner, and Charles Schwab are dyslexic, showcasing the potential strengths this condition brings to entrepreneurial success.
+Beyond entrepreneurs, many successful inventors, politicians, artists, and athletes also share this trait.

 Can you benefit from reading like a dyslexic?